 Land and buildings (operational and restricted) and infrastructure assets (except land under roads) are revalued with sufficient regularity to ensure that their carrying amount does not differ materially from fair value and at least every three years.
-Waters assets are valued every two years and roading assets every year.

 The carrying values of revalued assets are assessed annually to ensure that those values are not materially different from the assets' fair values.
 If there is a material difference, then the off-cycle asset classes are revalued.